igsxf22/python_unreal_relay/README.md

 ![Project screenshot](media/python_data_exchanged.jpg)

-> Make sure you're sending at least one value back to Python
+> Make sure you're sending at least one value back to Python<br>
 > Note that out and in are relative to the sender

 ### Controlling a basic UE5 Actor or Pawn